-- 1. In the Waveform window select the /testbench/dut/sineSel[1:0] signal, as shown in the following figure. - 2.
-In the waveform sidebar menu, click the Go to Time 0 button K.

-The current marker moves to the start of the simulation run.

-- 3. Enable the Snap to Transition check box in the General tab of settings window to snap the cursor to transition edges. - cursor to transition edges.4.
+- 1. In the Waveform window select the /testbench/dut/sineSel[1:0] signal. - 2.
+In the waveform sidebar menu, click the Go to Time 0 button K. The current marker moves to the start of the simulation run. - 3.
+Enable the Snap to Transition check box in the General tab of settings window to snap the cursor to transition edges. - 4.
 From the waveform toolbar menu, click the Next Transition button .

-The current marker moves to the first value change of the selected sineSel[1:0] signal, at 3.5225 microseconds.

-- 5. Click the Add Marker button 1. - 6.
+The current marker moves to the first value change of the selected sineSel[1:0] signal, at 3.5225 microseconds. - 5.
+Click the Add Marker button 1. - 6.
 Search for all transitions on the sineSel signal, and add markers at each one.